directvt/vtm/doc/settings.md

 ## TL;DR

-The settings are stored in a slightly modified XML-like format which allows to store hierarchical list of key=value pairs.
+The settings are stored in an XML-like format, forming a hierarchical list of key=value pairs.
 See [`/src/vtm.xml`](../src/vtm.xml) for reference.

+We call the text data in the settings file "plain XML data" even though our file format is not technically XML, but only visually resembles it.

-There are two default settings locations that can be overridden:
+There are two predefined settings source locations:
 ```xml
 <file="/etc/vtm/settings.xml"/>        <!-- Default system-wide settings source.
 The "/etc/..." path will be auto converted to the "%PROGRAMDATA%\..." on Windows. -->
 <file="~/.config/vtm/settings.xml"/>   <!-- Default user-wise settings source. -->
 ```

 The process of loading settings consists of the following steps:
-- Build an ordered list of source files by looking for the root `<file=.../>` subsections.
+- Build an ordered list of the setting source files by looking for the root `<file=.../>` subsections.
-- Overlay the `<config/>` subsection from the source files in the loading order.
+- Overlay the `<config/>` subsection from the source files in the specified order.
 - Overlay the `<config/>` subsection from the value of the `$VTM_CONFIG` environment variable or from a settings file it references.
-- Overlay the `<config/>` subsection from the DirectVT config received from the parent process.
+- Overlay the `<config/>` subsection from the DirectVT config payload received from the parent process.
 - Overlay the `<config/>` subsection from the specified `--config <...>` CLI option value or from a settings file it referencing.

 The file list is built in the following order from the following sources: